kirqz23/flight-insurance/README.md

 ## Install

-This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.
+This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using React, NextJS, TailwindCSS, and JS)

 To install, download or clone the repo, then: